 One of Amiga’s users in Japan that is still around is Shinji which is one of the few that we managed to interview.
 With over 126 million people in Japan and a fairly democratic rule.
 I knew that this country had to have some that could reveal a bit about Amiga in Japan.
 Shinji answered all of my questions as anyone would with his great English skills.
 Enjoy.

 Please introduce yourself.
 Who are you?

 Hi, my name is Shinji Miyoshi.
-I am 54 years old, an automobile engineer for environmentally-friendly fuel cell vehicle in Japan.
-I live with the wife, daughter and three cats.
+I am 54 years old, an automobile engineer for environmentally-friendly fuel cell vehicles in Japan.
+I live with my wife, daughter, and three cats.
 I spend the holiday doing volunteer and pro bono for cross-culture understanding.
 I also have a hobby of Amiga and classical music.

 When did you first hear about Amiga?

 When I entered the automotive company, I have wanted to buy a superior computer made in the USA.
 I purchased the Apple II GS from Canon which was the authorized distributor of Apple.
 But GSOS hadn’t multi-task function except for GNO/ME shell and Desk Accessories.

 One fine day, someone told me that the musical instrument shop “Rockin” near my workplace

 have made a sale of the Amiga 500.

 What made you invest in an Amiga computer and which was your first?